frankdean/trip-server/README.md

-**Note:** When the VM is initially provisioned, if the `node_modules` sub-folder exists, it is removed and the contents re-installed/rebuilt to ensure that all of the `npm` installed binaries are compatible with the VM's operating system.
+**Note:** When the VM is initially provisioned, if the `node_modules` sub-folder exists, it is removed and the contents re-installed/rebuilt to ensure that all of the `yarn` installed binaries are compatible with the VM's operating system.
 Similarly, you may need to remove and re-create this folder if you choose to run the trip server directly on the local guest machine.